thermondo/backend-coding-challenge/README.md

   requirements.
 - Remember to approach the challenge as you would a real-world project, focusing on scalability, performance, and reliability.

+## 🗒️ TODO

+- Apply the logging guidelines to all the services as already applied in (Auth Service).
+- Add all unit tests for all the services as already applied in (Auth Service).
+- Update the Apis Documentation for all services to have more information about the data transfer objects and more information about the errors.
+- Apply caching to more endpoints like Get All Movies.
+- Add Access levels to the user like admin (Authorization)
+- Add prehook command to add check linting rules and all tests are passed before committing
+- update CI/CD pipelines to checking for the tests (coverage and passed) + required approvals
+- Add helm for k8s deployment.
+- Add api gateway service

 ## 🤔 What if I don't finish?